yliuhz/PMAW/README.md

 ```

 ## Prepare data
 Make sure your data format belongs to \{descriptor, morgan, maccs, smiles and morgan+maccs\}.
 In all formats, the first column should denote the true absorption wavelengths.
-For more details, please refer to our data in [](https://github.com/yliuhz/PMAW/tree/main/src/data/database).
+For more details, please refer to our [data](https://github.com/yliuhz/PMAW/tree/main/src/data/database).

 ## Inference
 We didn't prepare the model weights here, since the model is lightweight and easy to train.
-You can now put arbitrary values in the first column.
+You can now put arbitrary values in the first column of data.
 Suppose you have put the morgan data in /src/data/database.
 First, you should modify the data path [here](https://github.com/yliuhz/PMAW/blob/59f0ad91d6ac8f2ab27dc7d12cbdf5c198be1246/src/mlp_morgan_out.py#L77);
-Then, run
+Then run
 ```
 python /src/mlp_morgan_out.py
 ```